 To make homemade Cannoli shells you’ll need to buy Cannoli forms, make the dough, chill it, roll it out, wrap the dough around the forms, and then fry them.
 That’s too many steps, and currently, my life doesn’t afford made-from-scratch luxuries like this.

 I go for the next best thing, I buy my Cannoli shells.
 There’s no shame in it, a lot of bakeries and even restaurant do the same thing.
 My all-time favorite cannoli shells are from World Market.
 You get a set of 20 mini shells for $2.99!
 Well worth it in my opinion!

-If you don’t have a World Market near by, then Amazon to the rescue!
-Below is my favorite Cannoli shells from Amazon.
+If you don’t have a World Market nearby, then Amazon to the rescue!
+These are my favorite Cannoli shells from Amazon.